-Students will begin the MLS Program by taking MLSC 500 Introduction to Graduate Liberal

-Studies, followed by three core courses - one in humanities, one in social sciences and one in natural sciences.
-These courses are designed to acquaint first-year students with the contrasting perspectives and methodological approaches that define academic inquiry in the three broad fields.
+Students will begin the MLS Program by taking MLSC 500 Introduction to Graduate Liberal Studies, followed by three core courses - one in humanities, one in social sciences and one in natural

 The next six courses a student will take will be electives.
 Students may focus on just one "track" (natural science, social science, or humanities) or choose electives more broadly.
 All courses will require research papers; some may require tests or oral presentations.